+(g) Independence means is:

-- (a) Assurance Engagement means an Engagement in which a conclusion is expressed by a Member in Public Practice designed to enhance the degree of confidence of the intended users other than the responsible party about the outcome of the evaluation or measurement of a subject matter against criteria. - This includes an Engagement in accordance with Framework for Assurance Engagements issued by Auditing and Assurance Standards Board (AUASB) or in accordance with specific relevant standards, such as International Standards on Auditing, for Assurance Engagements; - (b) Assurance Practice means the assurance division or section of a Firm, encompassing every Assurance Engagement conducted by the Firm, whether or not required to be conducted by a Registered Company Auditor and whether or not conducted by an individual auditor, an audit Firm or an audit company. - (c) Client means an individual, firm, entity or organisation to whom or to which professional services are provided by a Member in Public Practice in respect of Engagements of either a recurring or demand nature. - (d) Code means APES 110 Code of Ethics for Professional Accountants. - (e) Engagement means an agreement, whether written or otherwise, between a Member in Public Practice and a Client relating to the provision of professional services by a Member in Public Practice.
-However, consultations with a prospective Client prior to such an agreement are not part of an Engagement. - (f) Independence means: - Independence of mind the state of mind that permits the provision of an opinion without being affected by influences that compromise professional judgment, allowing an individual to act with integrity, and exercise objectivity and professional scepticism; and - Independence in appearance the avoidance of facts and circumstances that are so significant a reasonable and informed third party, having knowledge of all relevant information, including any safeguards applied, would reasonably conclude a Firm's, or a member of the Engagement Team's, integrity, objectivity or professional scepticism had been compromised. - (g) Key Audit Partner means the Engagement Partner, the individual responsible for the Engagement Quality Control Review, and other audit Partners, if any, on the Engagement Team who make key decisions or judgments on significant matters with respect to the audit of the financial statements on which the Firm will express an opinion.
-Depending upon the circumstances and the role of the individuals on the audit, "other audit Partners" may include, for example, audit Partners responsible for significant subsidiaries or divisions SC2. - (h) Professional Body(ies) means the Institute of Chartered Accountants in Australia, CPA Australia and the National Institute of Accountants. - Professional Services means services requiring accountancy or related skills performed by a Member in Public Practice including accounting, auditing, taxation, management consulting and financial management services. - (j) Member means a member of a Professional Body that has adopted this Standard as applicable to their membership as defined by that Professional Body. - (k) Member in Public Practice means a Member, irrespective of functional classification (e.g. audit, tax, or consulting) in a Firm that provides Professional Services.
-The term is also used to refer to a Firm of Members in Public Practice and means a practice entity as defined by the applicable Professional Body.
+- Independence of mind the state of mind that permits the provisionexpression of an opiniona conclusion without being affected by influences that compromise professional judgement, thereby allowing an individual to act with integrity, and exercise objectivity and professional scepticism; and. - Independence in appearance the avoidance of facts and circumstances that are so significant that a reasonable and informed third party would be likely to conclude, weighing all the specific facts and circumstances, that having knowledge of all relevant information, including any safeguards applied, would reasonably conclude a Firm's, or a member of the Audit or Assurance Engagement Team's, integrity, objectivity or professional scepticism hashad been compromised. - (h) Key Audit Partner means the Engagement Partner, the individual responsible for the Engagement Quality Control Review, and other audit Partners, if any, on the Engagement Team who make key decisions or judgements on significant matters with respect to the audit of the financial statements on which the Firm will express an opinion.
+Depending upon the circumstances and the role of the individuals on the audit, "other audit Partners" may include, for example, audit Partners responsible for significant subsidiaries or divisions. - (li) Member means a member of a Professional Body that has adopted this Standard as applicable to their membership, as defined by that Professional Body. - (mj) Member in Public Practice means a Member, irrespective of functional classification (e.g., audit, tax, or consulting) in a Firm that provides Professional Services.
+The This term is also used to refer to a Firm of Members in Public Practice and means a practice entity and a participant in that practice entity as defined by the applicable Professional Body. - (k) Professional Activity means an activity requiring accountancy or related skills undertaken by a Member, including accounting, auditing, taxation, management consulting, and financial management. - (il) Professional Body(ies) means the Institute of Chartered Accountants in Australia Chartered Accountants Australia and New Zealand, CPA Australia and the National Institute of AccountantsInstitute of Public Accountants. - (jm) Professional Services means services requiring accountancy or related skills performed by a Member in Public Practice including accounting, auditing, taxation, management consulting and financial management services Professional Activities performed for Clients. - (kn) Professional Standards means all standards issued by the Accounting Professional & Ethical Standards Board and all professional and ethical requirements of the applicable Professional Body.